faqeel/covid-dashboard/README.md

 cd covid-dashboard
 ```

-**2. Install The Application's Dependencies**

-Run the following commands to install the application's dependencies:
+Run the following commands to install the project's dependencies:

 ```sh
 docker run --rm \